4 content marketing metrics you should be watching carefully — here's how to track them

 • What's the ROI on this effort?

-They’ve come to us from content marketing experts through research we’re conducting to build best in class content marketing dashboards.
+They've come to us from content marketing experts through research we're conducting to build best-in-class content marketing dashboards.

-You just have to know where to look for it.
+You just have to know where to look.

-But then there’s a second challenge.
+But there's a second challenge.

 So more questions arise: